verifiable-pdfs/blockchain-certificates/docs/issue_certificates.md

 ```

 ### Usage: `issue-certificates`
 Issues the certificates in the `certificates_directory` after adding the appropriate metadata.
-The PDF metadata `issuer` and `issuer_address` are added to each certificate as well as a `metadata_object` that is a JSON object containing all the fields specified in `cert_metadata_columns`.
+The PDF metadata `metadata_object` is added to the PDF.
+It is a JSON object that always contains `issuer` and `issuer_address` as well as all the fields specified in `cert_metadata_columns`.
 Following is the creation of a merkle tree that contains all the hashes of the certificates, the merkle root of which is published to the blockchain.
 A corresponding chainpoint receipt is added as metadata `chainpoint_proof` in each PDF certificate.
-The compulsory metadata are `issuer`, `issuer_address`, and `chainpoint_proof`.
+The compulsory metadata are `metadata_object`, and `chainpoint_proof`.

 Given the example directory structure from above and a proper config.ini file it is as simple as: